Welcome to the Health Office!

 Allergies are a concern at our school.
 We have children attending school who have severe reactions to peanuts, tree nuts, dairy products, soy, eggs, wheat and shellfish.
 We also have students with bee sting allergies and allergies to latex.

 We also have students with Latex sensitivities at our school.
-Therefore we do not allow Latex balloons in the building.
+Please call the Health Office to see if Latex balloons can be brought into the building.

 With everyone working together, we can help each child have an enjoyable experience at our school.